-1. Review and revise existing building height and story regulations in the Plan area to permit only single-story structures outside the Village Core.
+Review and revise existing building height and story regulations in the CPA to permit only single-story structures outside the Village Core.

-Issue-LU-3.10 Facilities Typically Considered Adjunct to Residential Uses Facilities adjunct to residential uses and typically installed after the granting of a certificate of occupancy, such as pool equipment, HVAC equipment, propane tanks and equipment, satellite dishes, wind turbines, security lighting, electrical power lines, cable and telephone hook-ups, etc., are not required to be appropriately integrated into improvements, and are frequently "tacked on" to structures post-facto without consideration of the visual blight and noise trespass created thereby.
-This practice, routine in areas where denser vegetation, proximity of adjoining structures, and terrain provide masking, creates substantial nuisances in the unique environment of the Plan area.
+Issue-LU-3.10 Facilities Typically Considered Adjunct to Residential Uses.
+Facilities adjunct to residential uses and typically installed after the granting of a certificate of occupancy, such as pool equipment, HVAC equipment, propane tanks and equipment, satellite dishes, wind turbines, security lighting, electrical power lines, cable and telephone hook-ups, etc., are not required to be appropriately integrated into improvements and are frequently "tacked on" to structures post-facto without consideration of the visual blight and noise trespass created thereby.
+This practice is routine in areas where denser vegetation, proximity of adjoining structures and terrain that provides masking; however, creates substantial nuisances in the unique environment of the CPA.